shionhonda/hippocampus-garden/content/blog/xformers/index.md

 ### Limitations of Self-attention \[Hahn, 2019]
 [Hahn (2019)](https://arxiv.org/abs/1906.06755) focused on self-attention rather than Transformer, showing the theoretical limitations of the computational abilities of hard and soft self-attention.
 It is stated that *self-attention cannot model periodic finite-state languages nor hierarchical structure*.
 Empirical results using synthetic datasets are provided.

+It is interesting that, from these results and the recent success of self-attention in natural language understanding, the authors suggest that the complexity of natural language is limited by human capacity.

 ## Pre-trained Language Models & BERTology
 Pre-trained language models and "BERTology" account for a large portion of the Transformer applications, but this is too large to include in this post so I'd like to make it brief.

 ### BERT \[Devlin+, 2018]
-[**BERT** [Devlin+, 2018]](https://arxiv.org/abs/1810.04805) sparked a boom of language model pre-training using Transformer or similar architecture.
+[**BERT** [Devlin+, 2018]](https://arxiv.org/abs/1810.04805) sparked a boom of language model pre-training using Transformer or similar architecture by outperforming previous SOTA model on many benchmarks.
 There are even research works on BERT itself, whici is called **BERTology**.
 For instance, it includes analises on the learned weights, attempts to reduce parameters, memory consumption, and the amount of data required for fine-tuning, distillation, and so on.
 I refer interested readers to [an excellent survey paper](https://arxiv.org/abs/2002.12327) [5].

 My favorite work from BERTology is [the one by Libovický et al.](https://arxiv.org/abs/1911.03310) They created the impressive figure below to probe language neutrality of Multilingual BERT.